-- a.
+a.
 Regular working hours per week may not exceed (48) hours, and forced labour is prohibited.
 Overtime work is optional and may not exceed four hours a day.
-Overtime compensation is paid pursuant to Labour Law provisions. - Workers performing duties during weekly, religious, and other public holidays announced by the Government of Jordan are entitled to compensation pursuant to law provisions. - c.
-Excluding renewal of work permits and residency cards, employers may not withhold workers' passports or any other personal documents for any reason whatsoever. - d.
-One month before end of contract, employers are required to settle accounts and social security of workers, pay all their financial entitlements, and secure their travel arrangements within a month.
+Overtime compensation is paid pursuant to Labour Law provisions.

+- b.
+Workers performing duties during weekly, religious, and other public holidays announced by the Government of Jordan are entitled to compensation pursuant to law provisions. - c.
+Excluding renewal of work permits, residency cards, and passport renewal, employers may not withhold workers' passports or any other personal documents for any reason whatsoever. - d.
+One month before the end of the contract, employers are required to settle accounts and social security of workers, pay all their financial entitlements, and secure their travel arrangements within a month.